ananditasharmaa/Subscription-tracker-api/README.md

 It’s now fully ready to be deployed as a backend for any subscription-based app — think content platforms, SaaS tools, or even gym memberships.

-> This project was originally inspired by a tutorial from [JS Mastery], and expanded upon to add custom features, security layers, and deployment integrations.

 ---